geerlingguy/mcrouter-operator/README.md

 Run the following command inside this directory:

-    operator-sdk build geerlingguy/mcrouter-operator:0.1.0
+    operator-sdk build geerlingguy/mcrouter-operator:0.2.0

 Then push the generated image to Docker Hub:

     docker login -u geerlingguy
-    docker push geerlingguy/mcrouter-operator:0.1.0
+    docker push geerlingguy/mcrouter-operator:0.2.0

 #### Build a new version of the `mcrouter-operator.yaml` file

+Update the mcrouter-operator version in two places:

+  1. `deploy/mcrouter-operator.yaml`: in the `ansible` and `operator` container definitions in the `mcrouter-operator` Deployment.
+  2. `build/chain-operator-files.yml`: the `operator_image` variable.

-Verify the `build/chain-operator-files.yml` playbook has the most recent version/tag of the Docker image, then run the playbook in the `build/` directory:
+Once the versions are updated, run the playbook in the `build/` directory:

     ansible-playbook chain-operator-files.yml